brimdata/brimcap/docs/Custom-brimcap-load-Config.md

 1. It expects pcap input to be streamed to it via standard input (stdin)
 2. It's expected to output log files that can be further processed as soon as lines are appended to them (i.e. `tail` could process them)
+3. By default, an analyzer's log outputs accumulate in a temporary directory that's automatically deleted when Brimcap exits (see the [Debug](#debug) section for more details).
-3. Additional per-analyzer options can be used to affect which generated logs are loaded and what additional processing is performed on them
+4. Additional per-analyzer options can be used to affect which generated logs are loaded and what additional processing is performed on them

 The analyzer invoked by Brimcap is a wrapper script as referenced in the YAML.